scabcede-byte16/9berylliumcs3_Abcede/quarter1/advancedRelationships.md

 3 Why is your HAS-A relationship Composition or Aggregation?
 Explain the lifecycle relationship between the two objects.

 I chose composition as their relationship because my child cannot meaningfully exist without its parent.
-The athletes cannot meaningfully exist without the team they're in and vice versa.
-FilipinoUAAPWomensVolleyball HAS-A UAAPWomensVolleyballAthletes
+As the example earlier, the athlete names cannot meaningfully exist without the athletes themselves.
+UAAPWomensVolleyballAthletes HAS-A Name.

 4 What is the difference between Association from Part III and the advanced relationship you implemented?